 Beware of mortgage scams

 Every homeowner gets offers to refinance, and some can be very aggressive and confusing.
-Not every offer is deceptive, but when mortgage rates are rising, there’s a much greater likelihood of fraud.
+Not every offer is deceptive, but when mortgage rates fluctuate, there’s a much greater likelihood of fraud.

 The shrinking refinance market

-It’s certainly not news that interest rates have risen over the past year.
-And as rates rise, so too does the desperation on the part of mortgage lenders to compete for the ever-shrinking refinance market.
+It’s certainly not news that mortgage interest rates can often fluctuate.
+And when rates rise, so too does the desperation on the part of mortgage lenders to compete for the ever-shrinking refinance market.

 Most customers who wanted to refinance their mortgages into a lower interest rate have already done so.
 However, there are many consumers who couldn’t refinance when rates were at their lowest point, or would like to access their home equity now for any number of reasons.
 Maybe their child is just starting college or they want to complete some home improvements.